Rebrand for a non-profit in social justice

 Neon is a British non-profit organisation that supports and trains social justice campaigners.
 I worked with a team of freelancers to give Neon a fresh new look and build their new site.

-Neon wished to review their visual identity and improve the user experience on their site.
-With my collaborators, we designed new brand guidelines and incorporated them into a whole new site.
-This was the easiest way to improve user experience, SEO, content strategy as well as accessibility.
+Neon wanted to review their visual identity and improve the user experience on their site.
+Together with my collaborators, we designed new brand guidelines and incorporated them into a new site.
+This approach effectively enhanced user experience, SEO, content strategy, and accessibility.

-The project presented an exciting challenge of making the most of Webflow's CMS and meet Neon's specific needs while giving them control over future updates.
-It was a rewarding journey that combined the expertise of our team of freelancers with Neon's sector-specific knowledge.
+The project presented an exciting challenge: making the most of Webflow's CMS to meet Neon's specific needs while giving them control over future updates.
+It was a rewarding journey that combined our team of freelancers' expertise with Neon's sector-specific knowledge.

 The strategy

-Neon offers a variety of training and ongoing support to their members.
-But the original site lacked clarity when presenting these services.
-So my first task was to reorganise their content into a new strategic sitemap.
+Neon offers a variety of training and ongoing support to their members, but the original site lacked clarity in presenting these services.
+My first task was to reorganise their content into a clearer sitemap.
 We then listed all the technical features required by Neon.
-And finally, I worked on a strategy to optimise their content's maintenance processes so that they would remain autonomous in the long run.
+Finally, I developed a strategy to optimise their content maintenance processes, ensuring they would remain autonomous in the long run.

-Neon publishes most of their content via Webflow's CMS.
-So I customised page templates and added special features that Neon needed.
-This way, for each new content published, they don't risk jeopardising the site's layout that I made for them.
-It allowed the team to save time and safeguard the design for which they invested many resources.
+Neon publishes most of their content via Webflow's CMS, so I customised page templates and added special features that Neon needed.
+This ensures that each new piece of content published doesn't risk compromising the site's layout that I created for them.
+This approach allowed the team to save time and protect the design they invested significant resources in.

 The design

-Organisations like Neon are committed to including everyone and easily invest in digital accessibility.
-So I prioritised accessibility throughout all stages of the design process.
+Organisations like Neon are dedicated to inclusivity and readily invest in digital accessibility.
+Therefore, I prioritised accessibility throughout all stages of the design process.

-During our collaboration, I made sure Neon always understood my design choices.
-I sometimes had to challenge their expectations that wouldn't comply with accessibility standards.
-We discussed important aspects of accessible design, such as colour contrast, keyboard navigation, how to write a button label, etc.
+During our collaboration, I ensured Neon understood my design choices, even when I had to challenge their expectations that didn’t comply with accessibility standards.
+We discussed key aspects of accessible design, such as colour contrast, keyboard navigation, and button labels.

-But it was Neon's sincere interest towards producing accessible content that that made it possible.
-Our shared values combined with Webflow's tools allowed us to create a site that meets accessibility international standards.
+However, it was Neon's genuine commitment to producing accessible content that made it possible.
+Our shared values, combined with Webflow's tools, enabled us to create a site that meets international accessibility standards.